seanode/seanode.github.io/[WIP]2016-07-18-july-2016-economical-software-testing.md

 ---
 {% include JB/setup %}

-The Seattle Node.js Meetup is pleased announce our [meetup](xxx) on **Thursday, July 27th** Economical Software Testing
+The Seattle Node.js Meetup is pleased to announce our [meetup](xxx) on **Thursday, July 27th** Economical Software Testing